 Wynn Sullivan (Basketball Data Analyst)

-Sam Hinkie (GM), Aaron Barzilai (Director of Basketball Analytics)
+Sam Hinkie (GM), Ben Falk (Vice President of Basketball Strategy),

 Steve Ilardi (Analytics Consultant),Eddie Kendralla (Manager, Business Analytics), Ken Borkan (Business Analyst)